LongntLe/Final_Project/clipping algorithms/Theory.md

+# Introduction
+Windowing algorithm is a crucial part in

 # Windowing and the need for an online algorithm
 Imagine that we are using Google Maps.
 When we move the window, we are essentially sending a query to the server to update the screen.
 Thus, to optimize the process time, we need to use an online algorithm, which means it will process the queries without having to load every initial data.